-Red Drum, commonly known as redfish, live in brackish saltwater channels, inlets, bays marshes and lagoons along the Gulf coast.
+Red Drum, commonly known as redfish or channel bass, live in brackish saltwater channels, inlets, bays, marshes, and lagoons along the Gulf coast.
 Effective methods for catching Red Drum include jigging, drift fishing and surf casting.

 Habitat: Bay, Ocean, River